-A pre-nuptial agreement (sometimes known as a "premarital agreement" or a "prenup") is an agreement regarding the property rights of husband and wife.
-It becomes effective upon the marriage of the husband and wife.
+A pre-nuptial agreement (sometimes known as a "premarital agreement" or a "prenup") is an agreement regarding the property rights of a married couple.
+It becomes effective upon the marriage of the couple.
 A minor can make a pre-nuptial agreement if the minor is emancipated or is otherwise capable of entering into marriage.
 There are many pros and cons to making a pre-nuptial agreement, including some that are financial and others that are emotional in nature.

 California Prenuptial Agreements: Requirements

 Given that the agreement is between two spouses who may have differing interests and goals in mind, it is a good idea for each spouse to be represented by their own attorney when signing a pre-nuptial agreement.
 For a pre-nuptial agreement to be valid, it must be in writing and signed by both parties; also, the spouse receiving and signing onto the agreement must have:

 - Received complete financial information about the other party prior to signing it;

 - Had at least seven (7) days to review the agreement before signing it (or the opportunity to have it reviewed by an attorney); and

 - Been represented by a separate attorney (than the one representing the other spouse), unless they have received (and signed an affidavit upon receipt) detailed information about the terms and obligations of the agreement.